sirrice/dbwipes/README.md

     createdb cache

-## Install Directions
+## Setup virtual environment

+Install pip and virtualenv if you want to make sure dbwipes is installed in a self contained environment.
+Otherwise feel free to skip

     sudo apt-get install python-pip
     pip install virtualenv

-    # setup a virtual environment
+setup a virtual environment

-    mkdir env
+    mkdir <directory name>
-    cd env
+    cd <directory name>
     virtualenv .

-    # switch to using virtualenv binaries
+switch to using virtualenv binaries

     . ./bin/activate

+## Installation

-    # Install it!
+    #
     #   If you experience pain installing numpy/scipy/matplotlib,
     #   consider using enthought canopy
     #